eremerso/AmazonConnectCallerContainment/README.md

 3. Update the Lambda blocks in the contact flow and publish.
 4. Assign DID to the ContainmentTestFlow

 The rest application loops through a simple menu.
 Options 1,2,3 are for various departments.
 Option 4 is to exit.
-Option 0 will exit to agent and therefore me considered a call that was not contained.
+Option 0 will exit to agent and therefore not be considered contained.

 A DynamoDB table will be created CallAuditTable.